drduh/macOS-Security-and-Privacy-Guide/README.md

 For example you may wish to disable [DNS prefetching](https://www.chromium.org/developers/design-documents/dns-prefetching) (see also [DNS Prefetching and Its Privacy Implications](https://www.usenix.org/legacy/event/leet10/tech/full_papers/Krishnan.pdf) [pdf]).

 Do **not** use other Chromium-derived browsers.
-They are usually [closed source](http://yro.slashdot.org/comments.pl?sid=4176879&cid=44774943), [poorly maintained](https://plus.google.com/+JustinSchuh/posts/69qw9wZVH8z), or make dubious claims to protect privacy.
+They are usually [closed source](http://yro.slashdot.org/comments.pl?sid=4176879&cid=44774943), [poorly maintained](https://plus.google.com/+JustinSchuh/posts/69qw9wZVH8z), [have bugs](https://code.google.com/p/google-security-research/issues/detail?id=679), and make dubious claims to protect privacy.
 See [The Private Life of Chromium Browsers](http://thesimplecomputer.info/the-private-life-of-chromium-browsers).

 Do **not** use Safari.
 The code is a mess and [security](https://nakedsecurity.sophos.com/2014/02/24/anatomy-of-a-goto-fail-apples-ssl-bug-explained-plus-an-unofficial-patch/) [vulnerabilities](https://vimeo.com/144872861) are frequent, and slower to patch (see also [discussion on Hacker News](https://news.ycombinator.com/item?id=10150038)).
-If you do use Safari, at least [disable](https://thoughtsviewsopinions.wordpress.com/2013/04/26/how-to-stop-downloaded-files-opening-automatically/) the *Open "safe" files after downloading* option in Preferences.
+Security does [not appear](https://discussions.apple.com/thread/5128209) to be a priority for Safari.
+If you do use it, at least [disable](https://thoughtsviewsopinions.wordpress.com/2013/04/26/how-to-stop-downloaded-files-opening-automatically/) the *Open "safe" files after downloading* option in Preferences, and be aware of other [privacy nuances](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/93).

 For more information about security conscious browsing, see [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932), [browserleaks.com](https://www.browserleaks.com/) and [EFF Panopticlick](https://panopticlick.eff.org/).